zchryl/Position-Analysis-in-League/README.md

 For both of these tests, I chose to conduct a permutation test with a significance level of 0.05 using the TVD as the test statistic, which measures the difference between two distributions of proportions.
 <br>
 <br>
-For the first comparison, we look at the columns of ‘position’ and ‘damageshare’
+For the first comparison, we look at the columns of `position` and `damageshare`
 <br>
 <br>
-**Null Hypothesis:** The distribution of position when damageshare is missing is the same as the distribution of position when damageshare is not missing
+**Null Hypothesis:** The distribution of position when `damageshare` is missing is the same as the distribution of position when `damageshare` is not missing
 <br>
 <br>
-**Alternative Hypothesis:** the distribution of position when damageshare is missing is NOT the same as the distribution of position when damageshare is not missing
+**Alternative Hypothesis:** the distribution of position when `damageshare` is missing is **NOT** the same as the distribution of position when `damageshare` is not missing
 <br>
 <br>
-**Test Statistic:** TVD between distribution of position when damageshare is missing and not missing
+**Test Statistic:** TVD between distribution of position when `damageshare` is missing and not missing
 <br>
 <br>
-Below is the observed distribution of position when cells in ‘damageshare’ are and are not missing
+Below is the observed distribution of `position` when cells in `damageshare` are and are not missing

 |      |   dmgs_missing = True |   dmgs_missing = False |
 |:-----|----------------------:|-----------------------:|